 Content-Knowledge and Skills.
-Subject specific pedagogy Resources and support Students are introduced to a variety of new skills in Drama - non naturalism, physical theatre, some aspects of practitioners are touched on so that they learn more about Drama as a subject Scaffolding of tasks and modelling of examples are used so that students are able to build on prior learning.
-Questioning is differentiated so that all learners can contribute to the lesson.
-Choice of activity is given so that the learning is more personalised. +1 challenge offered for those who want to extend their learning Feedback, assessment and progress.
+Subject specific pedagogy Resources and support Students are able to develop skills learnt at KS3 and develop new skills focussing on physical theatre, something that is key when creating own performances or studying different practitioners Scaffolding of tasks and modelling of examples are used so that students are able to build on prior learning Examples of performance companies using skills to create stage plays Questioning is differentiated so that all learners can contribute to the lesson.
+Choice of activity is given so that the learning is more personalised. +1 challenge offered for those who want to extend their learning

+Feedback, assessment and progress.
 Habits How are students assessed?
 How does this demonstrate progress?
-Half termly performance assessments focussed on genre in particular and the use of different ones for a specific purpose (recreating the story of Humpty Dumpty using difference genres), progress is charted through assessment sheets and students complete DIRT tasks related to this How do children receive feedback on their learning?
-Verbal feedback given throughout lessons both on performances and while they are rehearsing to develop their learning How is feedback used to inform planning/ SoL?
-DIRT tasks are used to develop own progress, students take control of their Next Step so they can make their learning more personalised from the feedback given to them, they also can compare their previous assessment grades from Year 7 to see how much progress they have made between the years Here you might consider the minimum skills you would want students to have developed through the learning tasks and pedagogy in your subject lessons over the course of this year.
+Here you might consider the minimum skills you would Half termly performance assessments focussed on genre in particular and the use of different ones for a want students to have developed through the learning specific purpose (recreating the story of Humpty Dumpty using difference genres), progress is charted tasks and pedagogy in your subject lessons over the through assessment sheets and students complete DIRT tasks related to this course of this year.
 See example below.
-Year 8: Independence - choice of activities gives them ownership of their learning Creativity - using their imagination to create performances Collaboration - working in groups to create an interesting performance, using each others ideas to create final piece
+How do children receive feedback on their learning?
+Year 9: Verbal feedback given throughout lessons both on performances and while they are rehearsing to Resilance - learning new skills to develop learning develop their learning How is feedback used to inform planning/SoL?
+Creativity - using their imagination to create performances DIRT tasks are used to develop own progress, students take control of their Next Step so they can make Collaboration - working in groups to create an interesting their learning more personalised from the feedback given to them, they also can compare their previous performance, using each others ideas to create final piece assessment grades from Year 7 to see how much progress they have made between the years